paleg/libadclient/README.md

 int main() {
     adConnParams params;
-    // login with a domain name, choose DC from SITE params.domain = "DOMAIN.LOCAL";
+    // login with a domain name
+    params.domain = "DOMAIN.LOCAL";
-    params.site = "SITE";
+    // choose DC from SITE (optional, could be ommited) params.site = "SITE";
     // or login with a list of ldap uries
     // params.uries.push_back(adclient::ldap_prefix + "Server1");